 METTER, Ga.
-(WSAV) – A woman accused of keeping dozens of German Shepherds living in their own filth is expected in court next week.
+(WSAV) – A woman accused of keeping dozens of German Shepherds living in their own filth has pleaded not guilty in Montgomery County.

-Angela Powell is set to be arraigned in Montgomery County on 25 counts of misdemeanor Cruelty to Animal charges.
+According to the Montgomery County Superior Court, Angela Powell was arraigned Wednesday morning on 25 counts of misdemeanor Cruelty to Animal charges.

 Earlier this year, viewers reached out to News 3 about an apparent puppy mill in both Montgomery and Candler counties run by Powell.